YannisPantazis/laser_predictive_modeling/README.md

-# Surface patterns for various materials.
+# Laser configurations and the resulting surface patterns for several materials